gomods/athens/docs/content/install/install-on-kubernetes.md

  To use Google Cloud Storage storage with Athens, set `storage.type` to `gcp`.
 You need to set `storage.gcp.projectID` and `storage.gcp.bucket` to the desired GCP project and bucket name, respectively.

- Depending on your deployment environment you will also need to set `storage.gcp.serviceAccount` to a base64 encoded service account key which has access to the GCS bucket.
+ Depending on your deployment environment you will also need to set `storage.gcp.serviceAccount` to a key which has read/write access to the GCS bucket.
 If you are running Athens inside GCP, you will most likely not need this as GCP figures out internal authentication between products for you.

  ```